 Federal court documents go on to state that Cox involved himself in an online child pornography ring in 1997, eventually administrating boards for the online group.

 In 2002, while living in Pueblo, Colorado, Cox contacted a woman he believed to be a 14-year-old girl through an internet chat room.
 They exchanged explicit emails and Cox sent her money for a bus ticket with the offer for her to travel from Virginia to be his “sex slave.”
 That woman was an FBI agent, and authorities arrested him at their scheduled meeting.

 Further investigation of Cox after the arrest uncovered 45,000 child pornography images on his computer.
 He was charged and pleaded guilty to receiving child pornography and attempted enticement of a minor across state lines to engage in sexual activity.
 His arrest also led to an arrest of another member of the child pornography ring in the United Kingdom.

-Chapter two: Behind Bars for Good
+Behind Bars for Good:

 The court sentenced Cox to 10 years in prison with a release date in September 2011.
 But a law passed in 2006 meant he might never be released.
 The federal government moved to certify Cox as a sexually dangerous person under the Adam Walsh Child Protection and Safety Act.
 Three licensed clinical psychologists examined Cox and wrote an evaluation that laid out his history and his state of mind.